muratk5n/thirdwave/en/README.md

-Reuters: "Honeywell carbon capture tech to be used at Exxon’s low-carbon hydrogen production facility"

----

-It's true.. the sounds are truly a mess.
-The cacaphony is an anti-propaganda for Islam the religion.
-Loud church bells are annoying too.

-Quora: "I’m Muslim and I’ll tell you what I hate about [call to prayer, Azan], (at least in major cities..)

-VOLUME.

-Mosques are located in just about every neighborhood and they all blast the adhan at the loudest possible volume.

-What results is an unintelligible, screaming, mess of sound, that would be entirely unidentifiable as anything even slightly related to a call to religious worship if it weren’t for blips of the rise and fall of the familiar cadence that sometimes makes its way through the mess because they all play at slightly different times, so the words of each fight with those of the other"

----

 Paper: "Magnesium hydride (MgH2) is a promising material for solid hydrogen storage due to its superior hydrogen storage capacity...
 Our results obtained by spin-polarized density functional theory